 Place the phin on top of the cup.

 Put 3 teaspoons of freshly ground coffee beans in the bottom of the phin.
 Popular Trung Nguyen heirloom coffee bean grounds or specialty blends are Hanoi favorites.
-Coincidentally, in the US Cafe du Monde or French Market Cafe coffee made in New Orleans is a recommended substitute if authentic Vietnamese coffee is not readily available.
+Coincidentally, in the US Cafe du Monde or the French Market Cafe coffee made in New Orleans is a recommended substitute if authentic Vietnamese coffee is not readily available.

 Using the mini interior filter inside the phin gently press the grounds tightly down.
 Pour a slight amount of water heated between 185-190 degrees into the phin and let the grounds swell for 10-20 seconds.
 This seemingly unimportant step is vital to slowing down the dripping process that produces the most flavorful cup of coffee.